This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Parking: There is room for approximately fifteen cars to park.
 It would be harder to fit trailers in this tiny parking lot.

-Washrooms: They have outhouses at the trailhead.
+Washrooms: There are outhouses available at the trailhead.

-Hike: It’s a 4.8 kilometre loop.
+Hike: It’s a 4.8-kilometre loop.

 You start just south of Patricia Lake.
 It will be the parking lot to the left, after the horse ranch.
 If you hit Patricia Lake Bungalows, you’ve gone too far.
 You’ll start on a trail in the woods.
 It could be swampy and muddy.